michele-loreti/tictactoe.js/README.md

-# tictactoe.js
+# TicTacToe in JavaScript

-TicTacToe in JavaScript
+A simple HTML and JavaScript program to play TicTacToe.